tallamjr/udacity-tflite/README.md

-# udacity-tflite
-Material and source code for Udacity's Introduction to TensorFlow Lite
+# Udacity's Introduction to TensorFlow Lite